 Another trending scam is smishing.
 Many consumers know to watch out for suspicious emails, but we tend to trust text messages sent to our smartphones.
 Always question suspicious texts, especially from someone claiming to represent a utility.
 VEC will only send you important updates via text if you’ve signed up for our SmartHub App.
 These are just a couple of examples of trending scams, so it’s important to watch for any red flags.

 Here are a few reminders on how to take control of the situation when you’ve been targeted by a scammer:

 - Take your time.
 Utility scammers try to create a sense of urgency so that you’ll act fast and hand over personal information, especially over the phone.
 Take a moment to think about the situation before acting.

 - Be suspicious.
 Scammers typically request immediate payments through prepaid debit cards or third-party apps.
 Unusual requests like this should raise red flags.
 Remember, if the request seems strange and out of the ordinary, you’re likely being targeted by a scammer.

 - Confirm before you act.
 If you’re contacted by someone claiming to represent VEC or another utility but you’re unsure, just hang up the phone and call VEC to verify the situation.

-Our increasingly connected world provides scammers with more opportunities to connect with unsuspecting consumers.
-Be vigilant, and please report any utility scams to [Insert co-op/PPD/PUD name] so we can let others in our community know.
-Together, we can help prevent our friends and neighbors from being victimized.\
+Our increasingly connected world provides scammers with more opportunities to connect with unsuspecting consumers, so please be vigilant!
+Together, we can help prevent ourselves and our neighbors from being victimized.